 When printed the regular sized wrapping paper is only enough for small gifts (here is some Christmas wrapping paper I made a few years ago), but you can of course combine sheets.

-Since I will be sharing several free printables for Chinese New Year, make sure you are subscribed so that you don’t miss out!
+Since I will be sharing several free printables for Chinese New Year, make sure you are following me on Twitter so that you know when the next printable is available!

 Wrapping Paper Downloads